Sameeh07/Hotel-Reservation-Prediction/README.md

-﻿# Hotel Reservation Prediction with MLFlow Jenkins and GCP Deployment
+﻿# Hotel Reservation Prediction Cancellation with MLFlow Jenkins and GCP Deployment